 8. EXTRAORDINARY GENERAL MEETING.
 An extraordinary General Meeting of the Group shall be called by the Honorary Secretary of the Group on receipt of instructions from the Committee or of a written request signed by not less than ten members of the Group, and shall take place within eight weeks of the receipt by him or her of such instructions or request if these so specify.
 The Agenda for any Extraordinary General Meeting shall be sent to all members of the Group at least four weeks before the meeting, and shall not contain the item “any other business”.

 9. QUORUM FOR GENERAL MEETINGS.
 Ten members of the Group present in person or by Teleconferencing (or similar appropriate technology) shall constitute a quorum at a General Meeting.
+If a quorum has not been obtained within thirty minutes of the time fixed for an Annual General Meeting, a new Meeting shall be convened in accordance with Rule 7.

 10. OFFICERS.
 The Officers of the Group shall be a Chairman, a Vice-Chairman, an Honorary Secretary and an Honorary Treasurer.
 Only members of the Group shall be eligible to be officers of the Group.